yunnysunny/grunt-pages/README.md

 }
 ```

-A function that takes a `url` as a parameter and returns a formatted url string.
+A function that takes a `url` as a parameter and returns a formatted URL string.
 This is primarily used to remove special characters and replace whitespace.

 #### rss
 Type: `Object`